gasduster99/sppComp/try1/try1_2.md

 <!-- Moving forward-->
-Given a data sparse setting, model-based strategies of catch estimation provide the best chance of a full statistical treatment of availiable data.
+Given a data sparse setting, model-based strategies of catch estimation provide the best chance of a full statistical treatment of available data.
 However, a more informed path forward involves either increasing sampling effort, or a simplification of the stratification system.
 Either of these changes provide models with more data to better infer parameters.
-The flexibility of models and ability for stratum pooling strategies, will become vital for modeling data-sparse time periods.
+Model flexibility and justifiable stratum pooling strategies, will become vital for modeling data-sparse time periods.
 Although estimates are likely estimable in these sparse time periods, as pooling strategies become more extreme, model fit will suffer as both bias and variance estimates increase.